gatsbyjs/gatsby/packages/gatsby-parallel-runner/README.md

 it will communicate some jobs up to the parent process via ipc, instead of running them in it's own internal queue.

-This allows a parent process to orchestrate certain task across mutiple workers for better paralelization through autoscaling cloud functions or the like.
+This allows a parent process to orchestrate certain task across multiple workers for better parallelization through autoscaling cloud functions or the like.

 Currently this plugin includes a processing queue implementation based on Google Cloud Functions, but the general abstractions in place should make it easy to add similar runtimes for other cloud providers or via different approaches to parallelization.

-## Intallation and usage
+## Installation and usage

 Install in your gatsby project: